TPM Attestation Failures in Windows Autopilot: The Unexpected Timeout Error (0x800705b4)

 Everything Happens for a reason.

 Interestingly, this isn’t the first time I’ve encountered this particular issue.
 In another case I was working on, someone contacted me about a device that failed during app installations in the Autopilot enrollment process.
 It turned out there was a cryptographic issue with secure channels.
 This issue caused the IME to be unable to contact the service.
-You can read about that situation here. (which is still work in progress until msft comes up with the fix)
+You can read about that situation here. (which is still a work in progress until MSFT comes up with the fix)

 Fast forward to the Discord message I received, and I couldn’t help but notice something familiar.
 The device involved was pretty similar to the one I had been working on in that earlier case.
 His devices that failed TPM attestation had the same Infineon TPM.